lsprangers/lsprangers.github.io/docs/dsa/1. arrays & strings/index.md

 |Random Access          | $O(1)$    | $O(1)$  |
 |Check if Element Exists| $O(n)$    | $O(n)$  |

-- The insert / delete in the middle is O(n) because we typically have to shift all elements in the array to a new storage location either +1 or -1, which means we would loop over all the elements and shift
+- The insert / delete in the middle is O(n) because you typically have to shift all elements in the array to a new storage location either +1 or -1, which means you would loop over all the elements and shift
-    - Insert or pop from end means we just remove that last storage location, and wouldn't be affected by size of the array
+    - Insert or pop from end means you just remove that last storage location, and wouldn't be affected by size of the array

 ## Common Algorithms

 ### Two Pointers
-- Typically useful when we have two pointers, left and right, and we either increment or decrement them based on some criteria
+- Typically useful when you have two pointers, left and right, and you either increment or decrement them based on some criteria
     - Allows us to do things like Palindrome or Two Sum (sorted array) in $O(n)$ time and $O(1)$ space
     - Left and Right can be:
         - front and back
         - front and front
         - Arr1 and Arr2
             - Meaning left points at Arr1 front or back, and right points at Arr2 front or back
-    - The commonality is that we can perform calculations in $O(n)$ time and $O(1)$ space
+    - The commonality is that you can perform calculations in $O(n)$ time and $O(1)$ space

 ```